rust-lang/book/src/ch17-02-concurrency-with-async.md

 ```

 As before, we also see that the program does not shut down on its own and
-requires a <span class="keystroke">ctrl-c</span>.
-Now that we have seen how
+requires a <span class="keystroke">ctrl-c</span>, though.
+This little
-`async` blocks borrow the items they reference from their outer scope, we can go
-ahead and remove the extra block we just added, and switch back to using
-`trpl::join` instead of `trpl::join3`.

-This little exploration makes the original issue much clearer: it is ultimately
+exploration helps us understand why: it is ultimately about *ownership*.
+We need
-about *ownership*.
-We need to move `tx` into the async block so that once that
-block ends, `tx` will be dropped.
+to move `tx` into the async block so that once that block ends, `tx` will be
+dropped.

 In Chapter 13, we learned how to use the `move` keyword with closures, and in
 Chapter 16, we saw that we often need to use closures marked with `move` when
 working with threads.
 As we have discovered, the same dynamics apply to async
 blocks—so the `move` keyword also works with async blocks, allowing them to take
 ownership of the data they reference.

+Since we have seen how `async` blocks borrow the items they reference from their
+outer scope, we can go ahead and remove the extra block we just added for now,
-We can do that by change the first async
+and switch back from `join3` to `join`.
+Then we can change the first async block
-block from an `async` block to an `async move` block, as in Listing 17-TODO:
+from an `async` block to an `async move` block, as in Listing 17-TODO:

 <Listing number="17-TODO" caption="Fixing the async mpsc channel by using `move` to take ownership of the `Sender` (`tx`)" file-name="src/main.rs">